 Research OpportunitiesInterested in joining our lab group?
-We are currently seeking a postdoctoral fellow (start date flexible: as early as Summer 2017, as late as Fall 2018), and we will also be considering graduate students for the academic year beginning Fall 2018.
+We are currently seeking a postdoctoral fellow (start date flexible: as early as right now, as late as Summer 2019), and we are also considering graduate students for the academic year beginning Fall 2018.
 Additionally, there are positions available for especially dedicated undergraduate research assistants.
 You can learn more about the positions available in our lab over at our opportunities page.
 You can also always feel free to send Chaz a note!

 Before coming to Johns Hopkins, I did my graduate work in the Department of Psychology at Yale, where I worked primarily with Brian Scholl and also collaborated with Frank Keil.
 Before that, I earned an M.A. from the Department of Philosophy at Brown, where I was advised by Christopher Hill.
 I was also an undergraduate at Brown, where I was a member of the final graduating class of the Department of Cognitive & Linguistic Sciences (which has since re-organized) and worked with Bill Warren in the Virtual Environment Navigation Lab.
 Because of someone else's very hard work, I know ~350 years of my academic lineage.

 I was born and raised in Toronto, Canada, an objectively wonderful city to grow up in despite its record-breakingly awful hockey team.
 I don't know any of the cast members of Degrassi, though Drake did go to high school around the block from my house.
 I am not related to "those Firestones", but my grandmother was a pretty awesome lady (check out this video of her from 1963 singing on Canadian broadcast television in defiance of various sexist religious norms).
 This is a 3D print of my brain (at 1/8th scale by volume).